 Why Weight Distribution Matters More Than Total Capacity

 Here’s the part that tripped me up the first time.
-It’s not just about how much weight the hardware can hold in a straight pull-test.
+It’s not just about how much weight the hardware can hold during a straight pull test.
 It’s about where that weight sits on the desk.
 A monitor pushed toward the back, near the wall, puts way more leverage on your brackets than the same weight does when it’s at the front edge.
 My setup had the monitor arm clamped near the back, right where the unsupported bracket was already struggling.
 That combination is what sped up the sag.

 Fixing Floating Desk Sagging — French Cleat + Stud Backing 🧪